picamator/ImportCsvUser/README.md

 required                | yes       | no    | no        | no            | no                | no                | no
 has normalizers         | no        | no    | no        | no            | tim, lowercase    | trim, uppercase   | no
 example                 | Nick      | ter   | Tester    | 1991-08-24    | m                 | 12010             | 9b

+_Note_: column name SHOULD start form alphabetic character.
+It case if it's present some non alphabetic character it will be remove and application try to map columns with sanitized column name.
+For instance if the original column name `# firstname` ImportCsvUser converts it to `firstname`.

 Skipped rows
 ------------